Christmas Island cuisine: Population

-As of 2009, the island had just 1,200 residents - 65% Chinese Malaysians 20% Malaysian Malays and 15% of residents are of European descent.
+As of 2009, the island had just 1,200 residents: 65% Chinese Malaysians, 20% Malaysian Malays, and 15% of European descent.
 There are also small Malaysian Indian and Eurasian communities on the island.

 Previously an additional 2,000+ people lived at the Christmas Island Immigration Reception and Processing Centre.
 Their meals were flown in by the Australian Government via operator Serco.
 The centre was closed in October 2018 but re-opened in 2019, and as of early 2020 hosted only one family of Tamil asylum seekers.

 Food supply

 Almost no fresh food is grown on the island due to nematodes in the soil.
-However, there are three local gardens on the island that grow small amounts of Asian greens.
-There is a community garden at Drumsite, another small community vegetable patch in Poon Saan and a temple garden also in Poon Saan.
-These community gardens are distinctive for their garden beds built up out of the soil, as the worms tend not to come up towards the heat and risk drying out, preserving the roots of the vegetables.
-Some of the Asian greens and vegetables grown include bok choy, choy sum, kangkong, Chinese mustard, eggplant and okra among others.
+However, there are three local gardens on the island that cultivate small amounts of Asian greens.
+These include a community garden at Drumsite, another small community vegetable patch in Poon Saan, and a temple garden, also located in Poon Saan.
+Notably, these community gardens feature garden beds built up out of the soil to prevent worms from reaching the surface and risking dehydration, thereby preserving the roots of the vegetables.
+Some of the Asian greens and vegetables grown in these gardens include bok choy, choy sum, kangkong, Chinese mustard, eggplant, and okra, among others.